apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

     initial service ticket or proxy ticket validation the HTTP request parameter "pgtUrl" to /serviceValidate (or /proxyValidate).
 This is a callback URL of the service to which CAS will connect to verify the service's identity.
-This URL MUST be HTTPS, and CAS MUST verify both that the SSL certificate is valid and that its name matches that of the service.
-If the certificate fails validation, no proxy-granting ticket will be issued, and the CAS service response as described in Section [2.5.2](#head2.5.2) MUST NOT contain a
+This URL MUST be HTTPS and CAS MUST evaluate the endpoint to establish peer trust.
+    Building trust at a minimum involves utilizing PKIX and employing container trust to validate the signature, chain and the expiration window of the certificate of the. callback url.
+The generation of the proxy-granting-ticket or the corresponding proxy granting ticket IOU may fail due to the proxy callback url failing to meet the minimum security requirements such as failure to establishing trust between peers or unresponsiveness of the endpoint, etc. In case of failure, no proxy-granting ticket will be issued and the CAS service response as described in Section [2.5.2](#head2.5.2) MUST NOT contain a
     \<proxyGrantingTicket\> block.
-At this point, the issuance of a proxy-granting ticket is halted, but service ticket validation will continue, returning success or failure as appropriate.
-If certificate validation is successful, issuance of a proxy-granting ticket proceeds as in step 2.
+At this point, the issuance of a proxy-granting ticket is halted and service ticket validation will fail.
+Otherwise, the process will proceed normally to step 2.

 2. CAS uses an HTTP GET request to pass the HTTP request parameters "pgtId" and "pgtIou" to the pgtUrl.
 These entities are discussed in Sections [3.3](#head3.3) and